Go back home

 steal and shuffle

-if this were a pure bullet hell in an arena, you'd be making almost surgical micro-movements like touhou, which isn't frantic. however, with gigantic sweeping floor attacks, you're incentivised to zoom around. these floor attacks spawn right on top of you too, meaning you WILL have to get moving
+however, with gigantic sweeping floor attacks, you're incentivised to zoom around. these floor attacks spawn right on top of you too, meaning you WILL have to get moving!!!!!!!!!!!!!

-subtractive explosive scoping
+explosive scoping

-actually thats a rly difficult thing to notice - "if it doesn't add much". it's easy to notice if something's bad and makes your game worse, but if it's simply just "whatever", then it still doesn't need to exist. id much rather spend that bandwidth working on the things that do matter, and in this case that paid off a loooot
+it's easy to notice if something's bad and makes your game worse, but if it's simply just "whatever", then it still doesn't need to exist. id much rather spend that bandwidth working on the things that do matter, and in this case that paid off a loooot

-agency for everyone
+agency

 2. for supergamers, the goal is to beat the dev times. getting hit increases your time hugely, so it incentivises never getting hit once - a very supergamer thing to do! this became a lot of people's reason for mashing replay

-some absolute fuicking viking got this set of times:
+some absolute viking got this time:

 art direction